HOW TO BE RELENTLESS

-Every female who works with Relentless is required to complete a one-on-one movement assessment with a Relentless Head Coach who holds a Master’s of Science degree to evaluate her unique strengths, weaknesses, injury history, training load, and goals.
+Every female who works with Relentless is required to complete a movement assessment either in person or virtually with a Relentless Head Coach who holds a Master’s of Science in a sport science related field.

 Relentless coaches do not set impossible expectations for young girls which is a lot of what is all over the internet; rather they help create this idea of an “athlete” (which Emily defines and explains really well in her podcast).
 They do this by helping stress to us the importance of lean muscle mass over being “skinny”.
 I think A LOT of girls are chasing this goal of “skinny” and I know I definitely am guilty of this but it is because they don’t understand the difference in image, confidence and overall health between lean/muscular and skinny.
 I was always one of those people that was like I want to lose weight or I have been eating poorly let me go run it off and I focused predominantly on cardio.